haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 fields (ko_perus, hr_pi_tul) that are 0 or greater AND have people living in them (ko_ika18y, hr_tuy):
 	- To open the expression window press
+	- After the selection, save the selected features as a new shapefile (Export > Save selected features as…).